 The motive for nationalism that underlies the birth of NU, is a strong intention to unite clerics and religious leaders in the struggle against colonialism.
 The spirit of nationalism can also be seen from the name Nahdlatul Ulama, which means the Awakening of Ulama.
 KH.
 Hasyim Asy'ari as the first Rais, is known to be very nationalist.
-This is illustrated clearly when the NICA (Netherlands Indies Civil Administration) landed at Tanjung Perak on 25 October 1945.
-Before NICA landed, on 23 October 1945, KH.
-Hasyim Asy'ari9, on behalf of NU, stated the call or call for jihad fi sabilillah to all NU citizens, who later became known as the Jihad Resolution.
+This is illustrated clearly when the NICA (Netherlands Indies Civil Administration) landed at Tanjung Perak on 25th October 1945.
+Before NICA landed, on 23rd October 1945, KH.
+Hasyim Asy'ari, on behalf of NU, stated the call or call for jihad fi sabilillah to all NU citizens, who later became known as the Jihad Resolution.
+There are three important points in the Jihad Resolution: a) First, every Muslim - even - old, young and poor, will fight the infidels who are hampering Indonesian independence. b) Second, fighters who die in the war of independence, deserve to be called martyrs. c) Third, Indonesian citizens who side with the invaders are considered to divide national unity and must be sentenced to death.
+The fatwa made Indonesian Muslims at that time obliged to defend the motherland.
+In fact, it is considered unlawful, if backed away when we are dealing with invaders within a radius of 94 km (the distance is adjusted to the ability of Qashar Prayers).
+The fatwa of Jihad, written in Pegon Arabic script and disseminated its appeal by Bung Tomo via RRI Surabaya radio.
+Hearing the call of jihad that was spread by Bung Tomo, the citizens of Surabaya and East Java were burning to fight against the invaders.
 Thousands of chaplains and students from various regions, came to Surabaya.
-The incident occurred on November 10, 1945, which was then commemorated as the heroic day for the Indonesian people [M.C.
-Ricklefs.
-2008.
-A History of Modern Indonesia since c.1200.
-4th Edition.
-UK: Palgrave Macmillan].
-The clerics and warriors, formed a line of Sabilillah troops led by KH.
+The incident took place on November 10th, 1945, which was then commemorated as the heroic day for the Indonesian people.15 The clerics and warriors, formed a line of Sabilillah troops led by KH.
 Maskur.
 The students and youth formed the Hezbollah forces led by H. Zainul Arifin.
-While the elderly chaplains formed the Mujahideen ranks led by KH.
+While the elderly chaplains formed the Mujahideen led by KH.
 Wahab Hasbullah.
 This resistance bore fruit, namely the killing of the colonial leader, Brigadier General Mallaby.
-The motive to maintain the concept of Ahlussunnah wal Jama'ah (Aswaja) which was the background of the birth of NU, is to fortify Muslims, especially in Indonesia to remain faithful to the teachings of Islam Ahlussunnah wal Jama'ah, which means followers of the Sunnah of the Prophet, the Prophet's companions, and Salaf ulama followers (followers of the Prophet-Companions), so as not to be tempted by new teachings that were not known at the time of the Apostles-Salafus Salih / teachings of heresy experts.
-Meanwhile at the NU 27th Conference in 1984, the 19th NU khittah was rolled out
+The motive for maintaining the concept of Ahlussunnah wal Jama'ah (Aswaja) which was the background for the birth of NU, is to fortify Muslims, especially in Indonesia to remain loyal to the teachings of Islam Ahlussunnah wal Jama'ah, which means followers of the Sunnah of the Prophet, the Prophet's companions, and Salafus salih followers (followers of the Prophet-Companions), so as not to be tempted by new teachings that were not known at the time of the Apostles-Salafus Salih / teachings of Bid'ah experts.
+Meanwhile, at the NU's 27th Conference in 1984, the 1926 NU's khittah was rolled out, stating that NU's objectives referred to the lines, values, and NU's struggle model which was founded in 1926, when NU was founded.
+The foundation of NU's struggle in 1926 was as a religious social movement.